 Build A Cobra Back With This Back Workout

 Hitting the lat spread pose should look like you’re drawing curtains on the people standing behind you.
-Bodybuilding is a game of illusions, and a V-Taper can make you stand out by making your upper body look bigger and meaner.
+Bodybuilding is a game of illusions, and a V-Taper can make you stand out by making your upper body and back look bigger and meaner.

 Pull-Ups – 50 Reps

-We took this tip from the Governator himself.
+We took this tip from Arnold the Governator himself.
 Arnold used to perform 50 reps of pull-ups at the beginning of each back workout.
 Pull-ups are a great way of warming up your back and building the width in your lats.

 You must hit your back from all the angles.
 Make sure you’re not just going through the motions.
 Squeeze and contract your muscles with every rep to make the most of the exercises.

 T-Bar Rows – 3 Sets 12-15 Reps